 Reimbursements are generally excludable from the employee's gross income under Internal Revenue Code Sections 106 and 105.
 Reimbursements the business pays are tax-deductible.

-Because of these compliance reasons, and for ease of use and time savings, most businesses use a third party to administer the HRA.
+Because of these compliance reasons, and for ease of use and time savings, most businesses use a third party for HRA administration services.
 Businesses have two main options for compliant HRA administration: a traditional third-party administrator (TPA) or an HRA software provider.

 A traditional TPA will help a business: set up the HRA, create and distribute HRA Plan Documents, manage all HRA funds, review claims for reimbursement, keep medical receipts on file, and issue reimbursements to employees.
 Traditional TPAs require prefunding of the HRA allowances.